Irgendwer01/BCFE/README.md

 # BCFE
-BCFE is a mod that converts MJ to RF and vice-versa automatically with any cable to give back the feeling of BC like in 1.7.10.
+BCFE is a mod for 1.12.2 that converts MJ to RF and vice-versa automatically with any cable to give back the feeling of BC like in 1.7.10.